ReadAlongs/Studio-Web/README.md

 `studio-web` is localized in French and Spanish.
 When you add new strings that need localizing, you can extract them with

-    npx nx extract-i18n studio-web
+    npx nx build web-component  # (if not done before) npx nx extract-i18n studio-web

 This will update `packages/studio-web/src/i18n/messages.json` with the English strings.
 Add or correct their translations in `messages.es.json` and `messages.fr.json`.
 (See `packages/studio-web/extract-i18n-lang.ts` for partial automation of that task.)

-Finally, run these checks to confirm all the required strings are there:
+Finally, run this check to confirm all the required strings are present in each language:

-    npx nx check-es-l10n studio-web
-    npx nx check-fr-l10n studio-web
+    npx nx check-l10n studio-web

-or

-    npx nx run-many --targets=check-es-l10n,check-fr-l10n --projects=studio-web

 ### Build & Publish the Web Component